metamaterials-capstone-su-22/metamaterials_ai/README.md

 # Pre-run

 You need to modify configuration file `config.py`.
-Make sure that the `work_path` and `data_path` folders are created before start.
+Make sure that the `work_folder` and `data_folder` folders are created before start.

 **TODO**: Will add .env file to overload the config instead of manual config file changes.

 ## Data path
-The data files will be read/stored in the location defined by `data_path` in the `config`.
+The data files will be read/stored in the location defined by `data_folder` in the `config`.

 The default is `local_data` which is in the project folder.
 This folder is ignored by git and will not be pushed into the repo.